 7 Ways to Use Content to Delight Your Customers

-But how do you use content to reduce SaaS churn?
+But how do you use content to reduce customer churn?
 Create an experience that ensures your customers are getting the most value out of your product.

-Let’s take a look at seven types of customer-focused content that helps SaaS companies manage churn through customer experiences that encourage long-term use of their product.
+Let’s take a look at seven types of customer-focused content that help companies manage churn through customer experiences that encourage long-term use of their product.